VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="famine1.jpg;famine2.jpg" imgDesc="Tethered players move on the opposite platform, cross the tethers and stand on the edge.
 Other players bait their Minotaur;Prayge" slideNumber=slideCounter %}

-It is immediatly followed by **Death's Harvest**, where only the Bull on a platform matters. <u>Identify this Bull and consider him as South for the following positions.</u>
+It is immediatly followed by **Death's Harvest**, where only the Io on a platform matters. <u>Identify this Io and consider him as South for the following positions.</u>
-Tanks has to use their invulnerability to survive and will stack together on the bridge next the Bull platform that isn't cleaved by a bird.
+Tanks has to use their invulnerability to survive and will stack together on the bridge next the Io platform that isn't cleaved by a bird.
 The rest will form two groups of 3 on the top left and right platform and get into fixed positions:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="death1.jpg;death2.jpg;death2bis.jpg" imgDesc="Put the platform Bull South and move into these fixed positions.
+{% include slideshow.html imgLink="death1.jpg;death2.jpg;death2bis.jpg" imgDesc="Put the platform Io South and move into these fixed positions.
 Tanks use their invulnerabilities;Tethers (and Tanks) go BAM;Example with the other pattern" slideNumber=slideCounter %}
 For Healers and DPS, use the patterns (and the red lines) on the ground to go into the correct position:
 <img class='soloImg' src='{{ page.imagePath | append: 'deathPos.jpg' }}'>

-Now is the last one, **War's Harvest**, with 2 Birds on two platforms with tethers, 2 Minotaurs on bridges with tethers and 1 Bull on the remaining platform with tethers.
-The players tethered to the Bull will spread around him and aim towards the outside.
+Now is the last one, **War's Harvest**, with 2 Birds on two platforms with tethers, 2 Minotaurs on bridges with tethers and 1 Io on the remaining platform with tethers.
+The players tethered to the Io will spread around him and aim towards the outside.
 The players tethered to a bird will move to the opposite bridge, and behind the minotaur if there's one.
 The players tethered to a Minotaur have to move to the edge of the next (counter) clockwise available platform:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="war1.jpg;war2.jpg" imgDesc="Spread around your Bull, move on the bridge away from your Bird, move to the edge of the adjacent platform of your Minotaur;Go random bulshit" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="war1.jpg;war2.jpg" imgDesc="Spread around your Io, move on the bridge away from your Bird, move to the edge of the adjacent platform of your Minotaur;Go random bulshit" slideNumber=slideCounter %}

 Heal everyone and mitigate before the next **Spark of Life**.